 - All individuals have the right to leave an athletic site in order to seek a safe structure if the person feels in danger of impending lightning activity, without fear of repercussions or penalty from anyone.

-- A safe location is any substantial, frequently inhabited building.
+- A safer location is any substantial, frequently inhabited building.
 The building should have four solid walls (not a dug out), electrical and telephone wiring, as well as plumbing, all of which aid in grounding a structure.

 - The secondary choice for a safer location from the lightning hazard is a fully enclosed vehicle with a metal roof and the windows completely closed.
 It is important to not touch any part of the metal framework of the vehicle while inside it during ongoing thunderstorms.